dvnw/stanfordcodeinplace2020/README.md

 Amed Ajibola Salaudeen,
 Learner at Stanford Code in Place Program
-On Twitter: @amedajibola & @fitcoderness
+ /On Twitter: @amedajibola & @fitcoderness